Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 A camera through which the world can be rendered.

 ## Properties
+`bool orthographic`
+Whether the camera should have an orthographic projection.
+Otherwise a perspective projection is used.

 `float fieldOfView`
 Field of view, in degrees.
+Only applies to perspective projection.

+`float size`
+The size of the view.
+Only applies to orthographic projection.

 `float zNear`
 Near plane.